Domestic Disaster Response & Preparedness

 *limited volunteer opportunities available, with COVID-19 precautions

 Event Summary: In mid-February, 2021, a significant winter storm brought historic low temperatures to much of the U.S. and Canada.
 Impacts were especially consequential in Texas, where counties across the state experienced prolonged power outages, water system failures, and damage due to frozen pipes.
 Dozens of Disciples congregations sustained damage to their church buildings or at their members' homes.
-FEMA Disaster Declaration -- DR4586-TX
+FEMA Disaster Declarations -- DR4586-TX, DR4587-OK, DR4590-LA

 How Disciples are Involved:

-Local Contacts: Disciples Regions and local congregations, ecumenical partners
+Local Contacts: Disciples Regions and local congregations, ecumenical partners, TX Voluntary Organizations Active in Disaster

 Early Response: Disciples congregations in multiple regions provided relief to their communities through the storm by providing warming shelters, food assistance, and essential supplies.
 Week of Compassion is supporting these efforts and providing assistance to churches and church members who sustained damage to their buildings and homes.